TheIshanD/dashboard-sla/README.md

 1. The presence of N/A
 2. The fact that the user cannot see them

-This might have led to misunderstanding and more confusion from the user.
+If I had kept those criteria in the filtering process, it might have led to misunderstanding and more confusion from the user.

 ## Local Setup